-Despite many people’s concerns, there is absolutely no reason that salary negotiations should turn adversarial.
-Remember that you and they are ultimately on the same side.
+Despite many people’s concerns, there is no reason that salary negotiations should turn adversarial.
+Remember that you and the company representatives are ultimately on the same side.
 The most productive salary negotiations are those between individuals who acknowledge and accept their common goal: that employees receive suitable payment in accordance with their worth.

 You need to keep in mind that negotiating your salary is an entirely normal and acceptable practice within your capacity as an employee.
 Receiving the salary you deserve is all part of the advancement of your career.

 Your salary is representative of more than merely what is being deposited into your bank account.
 It is indicative of your company’s appreciation of your work, your value and your skills.
 It is also your company’s direct means of supporting you and your work-life balance.
 Learning how to negotiate a higher salary, either with HR, a hiring manager or a recruiter, is a professional step towards career progression and job satisfaction.

 What Other Benefits Can You Ask for in a Salary Negotiation?

 It’s important to remember that your salary encompasses the job-related perks you receive.
 Negotiating for some of these perks will aid you in attaining the complete salary and benefits package that you feel is fitting for your role at the company.
 These perks include: